MaryIsbell/Editing/natturnerdocumentingsouth.md

 actuated by such hellish purposes, should have resisted so feebly, when met by the whites in arms.
 Desperation alone, one would think, might have led to greater efforts.
 More than twenty of them attacked Dr.
-Blunt\'s house on Tuesday morning, a little before day-break, defended by two men and three boys.
+Blunt's house on Tuesday morning, a little before day-break, defended by two men and three boys.
 They fled precipitately at the first fire;
 and their future plans of mischief, were entirely disconcerted and broken up.
 Escaping thence, each individual sought his own safety either